microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directoryobject-delta.md

 Namespace: microsoft.graph

 Get newly created, updated, or deleted directory objects without having to perform a full read of the entire directoryObject collection.
-For more information about the delta function, see [Using Delta Query](/graph/delta-query-overview) for details.
+For more information about the delta function, see [Use delta query to track changes in Microsoft Graph data](/graph/delta-query-overview) for details.

 ## Permissions

-The following table shows the least privileged permission by each permission type (delegated or application) for each resource type that is supported by the required $filter parameter.
-The permission of each resource type specified in the $filter parameter is required to call this API.
+The following table shows the least privileged permission that's required by each resource type when calling this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Supported resource                     | Delegated (work or school account) | Application | Delegated (personal Microsoft account) |
 | :------------------------------------- | :----------------------------------------------------------------------------------------------------- |